 The safest place for a baby to sleep for the first six months is a separate cot or Moses basket in the same room as the parents.

-Will giving my baby a dummy reduced the risks of SIDS?
+Will giving my baby a dummy reduce the risks of SIDS?

 So if your baby has a dummy, be sure to use it every night.
 It's thought that it may help by creating more air space if a baby's face gets under a blanket.
 But this doesn't wholly explain the difference between users and non-users, so there's no reason for you to introduce a dummy as a means of prevention.